There are several reasons why your credit card payment may not have been processed when checking out on Etsy.

 Check that you’re within your daily withdrawal or purchase limit

 Most banks have limits on how much money can be charged or accessed in a single day.
 If you reach this limit, your bank may block your account from any further activity regardless of available funds in the account.

 Your bank may require you to request a higher purchase limit to complete the transaction.

 If you’re purchasing from multiple shops at once, your debit or credit card will process it as one transaction.
 If your card isn’t approved, the entire transaction will fail.
 If you've reached your bank's limit, you need to reduce the amount of your transaction.
 You can do this by moving some items to the saved for later section of your basket.

 If you're using a prepaid credit card or gift card, register your personal information with the card issuer before checking out.

 If you registered the card with the issuing company, you can then enter your card number, expiration date, CCV number, and billing address to complete checkout.

-- You may also want to contact the seller directly and see if they can work with you to accept a different payment method.
+If the seller doesn’t accept different payment methods, you may want to contact them directly and see if they can work with you to accept a different payment method.